 You know me, when it comes to adding color and pattern to a vintage kitchen, I am a ginormous fan of using wallpaper.
 And happily today, due to the dramatically increased popularity of mid century modern and modest decor, you can find an abundance retro wallpaper patterns both vintage and new — see all our stories in the Wallpaper Category.

 In my first mood board, above, I immediately thought of Bradbury & Bradbury’s Atomic Doodle wallpaper in Taupe.
 You’ll need to order a sample to check in the real environment of the kitchen, but I think the color ways and design of this wallpaper pattern would be nifty in this kitchen.
 The Doodle is a googie pattern – so it would inject some space age into this traditional space, which I think is just fine.
 Also, that looks like a really nice stove — you lucked out there.
 For wallpaper, I would try to find a pattern that picked up on the strong graphic of the black in the room.
-For the floor, I thought of 6′ wide sheet — the Corlon pattern reader Nancy recommended in this story.
+For the floor, I thought of 6′ wide sheet — the Corlon pattern (alas, now seemingly discontinued) that reader Nancy recommended in this story.
 Mind you, I have not seen this terrazzo-mimic flooring live, but it looks like an excellent possibility for our retro houses.
 I liked the light look of the Limestone colorway with your kitchen, at least online.
 Finally, you will see in this first mood board, I thought to paint the fridge black — or buying a counter top depth fridge in black — or a Big Chill fridge, even — to coordinate with the stove.
 And, I like the idea of painting the coppertone hardware black.
 Again — going “graphic” usually appeals to me.

 Like Kate, I would not spend money to change the counter tops.
 In “humble” mid century kitchens like this, I think “humble” materials like laminate just seem so much more appropriate that luxe granite (or faux luxe granite).
 I recently created a new page all about retro kitchen design, in which I talk more about this issue.
 In addition, your laminate counter tops sound like they are in excellent shape.
 And, while I do not have data to prove it, I really think the “old” laminate was stronger and more durable that today’s laminate.
 Also, the beige color is so perfectly neutral — so easy to decorate with.